pankaj90382/END-1.0/S4/README.md

 ### Rerun the solution

 The rnn solution of Sentiment Analysis.
-Accuracy is not as good as LSTM and performed poor performance.
+Accuracy is not as good as LSTM and have poor performance.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/pankaj90382/END-1.0/blob/main/S4/END2%20Session%204.ipynb)